deansher/Cy/README.md

 The Cy platform facilitates each of these five roles and the flow among them.
-The goal is a seamless interplay across creation, discovery, and validation, and among highly skilled principals, relatively unskilled Randoms, and sophisticated but mechanical MAs.
+The goal is a seamless interplay across creation, discovery, and validation, and among highly skilled Principals, relatively unskilled Randoms, and sophisticated but mechanical MAs.

 For example, a Principal needs a UI component for creating a to-do item.
 She begins writing some high-level documentation for this component.
 An MA integrated into her IDE suggests an open source